Odysseusss/rps_game/README.md

 # rps_game

 Simple rock, paper, scissors game.
-Will revisit and develop a front end UI.
+Will revisit and develop a front end UI with html/css.